-By virtue of Article 84 of the Articles, all the Directors who retire at the forthcoming annual general meeting of the Company to be held on 31 May 2023 (the "Annual General Meeting"), being eligible, will offer themselves for reelection.
+By virtue of Article 84 of the Articles, all the Directors who retire at the Annual General Meeting, being eligible, will offer themselves for re-election.

-As such, Ms. Zhang Baixiang and Mr. Li Guoxing will retire from office as Directors at the Annual General Meeting and will offer themselves for re-election.
+As such, Mr. Zheng Yongxiang and Mr. Xu Yiliang will retire from office as Directors at the Annual General Meeting and will offer themselves for re-election.